310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 (You know, I really do want good people to always be smiling.)

-(… Mom, I'll be a good kid too, so could I also smile and laugh more?)
+(…Mom, I'll be a good kid too, so could I also smile and laugh more?)
 {% endbubble %}

 ## Chapter 3